anyputer/Tutorials/README.md

 3. Then, Go to Connection Settings.

-**If you already have a connection setup, skip "How To Connect To The Interent"**
+**If you already have a connection setup, skip "How To Connect To The Internet"**